-Agent Orange was an herbicide that the U.S. military used during the Vietnam War.
-Exposure to Agent Orange is associated with a number of medical conditions, some of which are serious.
+Agent Orange was an herbicide that the United States military used during the Vietnam War.
+Agent Orange exposure is associated with a number of medical conditions, some of which are serious.

 The Department of Veterans Affairs lists these conditions as presumptive.
 This means that veterans who meet certain eligibility criteria are automatically eligible for VA disability benefits.